LabForComputationalVision/pyrtools/README.md

 # Installation

 It's recommended you install from pip: `pip install pyrtools`.
-The pip install only been tested on Linux, there is no guarantee that it will work on other systems.
-Installing from source (see below) should work on OSX as well, but Windows is NOT supported.
+The pip install has been tested on Linux and on OSX.
+Windowsis NOT supported because of issues with the C compiler (`gcc` isn't necessarily installed); if you have experience with C compilation on Windows, please open a pull request.

 ## Dependencies